 WELCOME TO FUTuRE FERTILITY

-The loss of reproductive function due to cancer or non-malignant diseases, treated with gonadotoxic treatment, is a significant survivorship consideration for many patients.
-The use of these treatment can affect the future fertility of men, women, and children and the late effects consequences of infertility can have a lasting impact on a patient’s physical and psychological well- being.
+Improvements in the diagnosis and treatment of cancer has led to significant improvements in survival rates.
+The loss of reproductive or sexual function following diagnosis of cancer or a serious but non-malignant disease, or its treatment, is a significant survivorship consideration for many patients.
+The use of treatments that can affect the future fertility of men, women, and children and the late effect consequences of infertility and sexual dysfunction can have a lasting impact on a patient’s physical and psychological well- being.

 The term ‘oncofertility’ describes a subspecialty of medicine that focuses on the reproductive concerns of cancer patients, who may face infertility as a result of their treatment.
 As survival rates improve, there is an expectation by patients and health care professionals that efforts be made to preserve the reproductive health potential of patients who receive gonadotoxic treatment whenever possible.

 We have established an oncofertility service which includes access to the ‘Fertility & Research Centre’ led by Prof William Ledger.
 This clinic is based at the Royal Women’s Hospital in Sydney and open from Monday to Saturday.
 This is the first dedicated oncofertility centre in Australia and is the only fertility centre to combine basic and clinical research with comprehensive fertility preservation, assisted reproduction treatment and psychosocial support in the public hospital setting.